jas-chen/atom-live-server/README.md

 `ctrl-alt-9` launch live server on port 9000.

-## Config live server
+## Options

-If a file `.atom-live-server.json` exists in project root it will be loaded and used as options for live-server on the command line.
+If a file `.atom-live-server.json` exists in project root it will be loaded and used as options.

 The keys of `.atom-live-server.json` should match **Command line parameters** in [live-server](https://github.com/tapio/live-server).